QuantConnect/lean-cli/README.md

   Optimize a project in the cloud.

+  An interactive prompt will be shown to configure the optimizer.

   PROJECT should be the name or id of a cloud project.

   If the project that has to be optimized has been pulled to the local drive with `lean cloud pull` it is possible to